-Paralympic gold medallist Lakeisha Patterson led the charge for the Aussies competing at the World Para Swimming World Series in Indianapolis, USA on June 9-11, picking up an impressive five gold medals.
+Paralympic gold medallist Lakeisha Patterson led the charge for the Aussies competing at the World Para-swimming World Series in Indianapolis, USA, on 9-11 June, picking up an impressive five gold medals.

-After picking up two gold medals at the Paralympic Games in Rio last year, the Brisbane-based swimmer will be looking to continue her fine form as she contests the 2017 World Para Swimming Championships in Mexico this October.
+After picking up two gold medals at last year’s Paralympic Games, the Brisbane-based swimmer will be looking to continue her fine form, as she prepares to contest the 2017 World Para-swimming Championships in Mexico this October.

-“The classification of athletes in Para-swimming is a requirement for competition and carried out by independent medical and technical classifiers,” said Paralympic High Performance Manager Adam Pine.
+“The classification of athletes in Para-swimming is a requirement for competition and carried out by independent medical and technical classifiers,” said Swimming Australia’s Paralympic High Performance Manager, Adam Pine.

-“Already we have seen these athletes step up at the Para World Series meet with Tiffany collecting two gold, Jasmine picking up one and Maddie taking a third-place finish in her new classification.
+“Already, we have seen these athletes step up at the meet, with Tiffany collecting two gold, Jasmine picking up one, and Maddie taking a third-place finish in her new classification.

-“Overall I am extremely impressed with the Australian team’s performance so early in the year and I am looking forward to seeing them continue to progress as we head towards the Para World Championships in October and the Commonwealth Games in April 2018.
-Plus it is only 1169 days until the Tokyo Paralympic Games.”
-Pine said.
+“Overall, I am extremely impressed with the Australian team’s performance so early in the year, and I am looking forward to seeing them continue to progress as we head towards the World Championships in October and the Commonwealth Games in April 2018.
+Plus, it is only 1169 days until the Paralympic Games.”

-The final World Series will take place in Berlin, Germany from July 6 to 9, the last major international competition before the World Para-swimming Championships, to be held from 30 September to 6 October.
+This year’s final World Series event will be staged in Berlin, Germany, from 6-9 July.
+It is the last major international competition before the World Para-swimming Championships, to be held from 30 September – 6 October.

 By Swimming Australia